IP Law in Science

 During this course you will become familiar with the basics of European IP law.
 The most common types of IP law (including requirements to obtain the right) will be discussed.
 You will look in depth at the process by which patents are granted.
 However, also software protection (including open source) works and the related issues will be discussed.
 Given the nature of IP Rights, the role IP plays in high-tech companies are given a prominent place.
 Including the type of conflicts which may occur and the way in which they are resolved.

 Participation in discussion groups, presentation, and exam.

-The course will be taught from Mid-September to December 2016.
+The course will be taught from the end of September 2018 to January 2019.
 Check the schedule on the Blackboard page of Bio-Pharmaceutical Sciences.

 Please note that the first part of the course will be taught at Delft University of Applied Sciences and the second part at Leiden University.

 Application via uSis.
 Registration closes 1 month before the start of the course.